RobertoPirrone/digitaltechne/src/frontend/tutorials/MultiLanguage.md

 - In the Internet Computer world it is better to work on the Front End, without creating support tables on the backend
 - It is necessary to translate the strings even in unknown languages

-In this project there are 4 main features:
+Features of this project are:
 - Retrieval of prompts from existing json files (those that are normally in .../public/locales/??/\*).
 The prompts are inserted into an Excel file, one prompt per line, with columns: prompt name, English and Italian value
 - Look for missing translation strings
-- Possible translation into a new language
+- Possible translation into a new language (both from json and from xlsx files)
 - Extraction from the xls file of the nationalized prompts:
     - standard translation file
     - specialized files for pull down menus